 Princetown is the only settlement of significant size on the High Moor.
 It began as a small agricultural settlement at the end of the 18th century and then later expanded when the prison was established.

 Elsewhere, small settlements have grown up on or close to the main roads that traverse the moor, often near river crossings.

 The headwaters of the River Dart form a shallow basin within the central High Moor area - providing just enough shelter for a collection of isolated farmsteads.
 The fields close to the farms are bordered by dry stone walls.
 The land is generally cleared of the boulders that lie elsewhere on the open moor.
 Farmsteads usually consist of a farmhouse with a few related outbuildings often arranged in compact, tightly clustered groups.
-The whole impression is of simple

-Opposite above Industrial buildings associated with the tin mining industry at Powder Mills in the centre of the moor forms without visual clutter.
+The whole impression is of simple out-fields that merge with the open moor forms without visual clutter.
 The buildings rarely break the skyline - instead they turn their back against the weather using natural hollows for protection as well as shelter belts of planted trees.
 These are simple, robust buildings built to withstand the elements.